 The mission of Naval Base Guam is:

-Guam law requires all military personnel, civilian employees and their dependents obtain a Guam driver's license within 30 days of arriving on Guam.
-If they have a current U.S. state or territory driver's license, they are exempt from taking either a written examination or demonstration test, but must surrender their current driver's license to obtain a Guam license.
+Guam law requires all civilian employees and military dependents to obtain a Guam driver's license within 30 days of arriving on Guam.
+If they have a current U.S. state or territory driver's license they are exempt from taking either a written examination or demonstration test but must surrender their current driver's license to obtain a Guam license.
+Active duty military members with a valid U.S. driver's license are not required to obtain a Guam license.

-If their stay is less than 30 days, they are not required to obtain a Guam driver's license.
+If their stay is less than 30 days they are not required to obtain a Guam driver's license.
 If their stay is more than 30 days, but less than 1 year, they can extend their current stateside license but must register their license with Department of Revenue and Taxation.
-Upon approval by Department of Revenue and Taxation, a $25 registration fee is assessed and a Certificate of Registration is issued with the licensee's name and age, the expiration date of the certificate and the current driver's license number.
+Upon approval by Department of Revenue and Taxation, a registration fee is assessed and a Certificate of Registration is issued with the licensee's name, age and the expiration date of the certificate and the current driver's license number.

-For motorcycle licenses, if the current stateside license has a motorcycle endorsement, your Guam license will be endorsed by Department of Revenue and Taxation without the required written and road tests.
-Joint Region Marianas policy states that all Naval personnel operating a motorcycle must attend a Motorcycle Safety Course; service members who have passed the course at other installations are still required to take the course.
-Guam does not have a helmet law, but Joint Region Marianas policy states that all military personnel stationed on Guam will wear a helmet when operating or riding a motorcycle on or off base.
+For motorcycle licenses if the current stateside license has a motorcycle endorsement your Guam license will be endorsed by Department of Revenue and Taxation without the required written and road tests.
+Joint Region Marianas policy states that all Naval personnel operating a motorcycle must attend a Motorcycle Safety Course.
+Service members who have passed the course at other installations are still required to take the course here.
+Guam does not have a helmet law but Joint Region Marianas policy states that all military personnel stationed on Guam will wear a helmet when operating or riding a motorcycle on or off base.

 Guam's roads are not well lit or marked and roads tend to become very slippery when it rains.
 Drive with caution.